Guide to Paris' Opera Garnier: Inside the Phantom's Lair

 Although the Christine-Phantom romance is fantasy, the characters of Erik and Christine may be based on actual people.
 The grand masked ball they attend was set on the Paris Opera's Grand Staircase.
 The Phantom appears on the staircase dressed as Red Death, carrying a copy of his new opera.
 His opera is then performed on a stage much like the Paris Opera stage.

-Attending a Performance at the Opera Garnier
+Tips For Attending a Performance at the Opera Garnier

 The Opera Garnier still functions as a world class performance venue.
 It’s the home of the Paris Ballet.
 So usually ballet is on the menu, but there are also concerts and operas.